-• Using appendix 8, City staff will generate a list of businesses within city limits that are potential sources of pollutants to the MS4.
+- Using appendix 8, City staff update a list of businesses within city limits that are potential sources of pollutants to the MS4. - Inspections have been completed in year 2022

 The City will look at how current adopted rules and regulations measure up to the BMPs outlined in Volume IV of the 2019 SWMMWW and how those might apply to existing sites within the City.
 The City will first analyze which sites in the City meet the criteria in Appendix 8 of the Permit and will investigate which BMPs will apply to those specific sites, and which BMPs are currently in place at those sites.